ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d4 - a - JS - Conditionals and Loops.md

 ```

+## continue

+> The continue statement stops the current iteration, and continues with the next iteration.

 ## break

 > The break statement exits a switch statement or a loop (for, for … in, while, do … while).

-# continue

-> The continue statement breaks one iteration (in the loop) if a specified condition occurs, and continues with the next iteration in the loop.